IgniteUI/igniteui-docfx/en/components/grids_templates/row_drag.md

 Once we've defined our drop-area in the template, we have to declare our handlers for the `igxDrop`'s [`onEnter`]({environment:angularApiUrl}/classes/igxdropdirective.html#onenter), [`onLeave`]({environment:angularApiUrl}/classes/igxdropdirective.html#onleave) and [`onDrop`]({environment:angularApiUrl}/classes/igxdropdirective.html#ondrop) events in our component's `.ts` file.

 First, let's take a look at our `onEnter` and `onLeave` handlers.
-In those methods, we just want to change the icon of the drag's *ghost* so we can indicate to the user that they are above an area the allows them to drop the row:
+In those methods, we just want to change the icon of the drag's *ghost* so we can indicate to the user that they are above an area that allows them to drop the row:

 ```typescript
         export class @@igxNameRowDragComponent {